Sceptre/sceptre-cdk-handler/sceptre-example/cdk-app/README.md

-# Welcome to your CDK TypeScript project
+# Example Non-Python CDK project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+This is an example CDJK project developed in TypeScript rather than Python.
+This should demonstrate how to configure a non-python CDK project so it can be deployed via Sceptre.